6 latest facts about Johnson & Johnson’s Ebola vaccine

-Since then, there have been 30 outbreaks of Ebola Virus Disease (EVD)—the worst of which hit in West Africa in 2014.
+Since then, there have been 31 outbreaks of Ebola Virus Disease (EVD)—the worst of which hit in West Africa in 2014.
 During that two-year epidemic, more than 11,000 people died in Guinea, Liberia and Sierra Leone.
-Two in five individuals who were infected with the disease, then lost their lives.
+Two in five individuals who were infected with the disease lost their lives.

 So when Ebola hit the DRC again in 2018—in what is now known as the second worst outbreak of the disease in history—Johnson & Johnson was prepared to help.

-In light of this approval, we've rounded up the latest facts about Janssen's Ebola vaccine regimen, including lessons learned from its development that could help in the fight against COVID-19.
+In light of this news, we’ve rounded up the latest facts about Janssen’s Ebola vaccine regimen, including lessons learned from its development that could help in the fight against COVID-19.

 Research on Janssen’s investigational Ebola vaccine regimen began in 2014